 Controlling double buffering disable or enable is specified by TBxCR<TBWBF> bit.
-If $\langle$ TBWBF> = "0", the double buffering becomes disable.
-If $\langle$ TBWBF> = "1", it becomes enable.
+If <TBWBF> = "0", the double buffering becomes disable.
+If <TBWBF> = "1", it becomes enable.
 When the double buffering is enabled, a data transfer from the register buffer to the timer register (TBxRG0/1) is done in the case that UC is matched with TBxRG1.
-When the counter is stopped even if double buffering is enabled, the double buffer, and an immediate data can be written to the TBxRG0 and TBxRG1.
+When the counter is stopped even if double buffering is enabled, the double buffering operates as a single buffer, and an immediate data can be written to the TBxRG0 and TBxRG1.